Green-Software-Foundation/if-unofficial-plugins/src/lib/teads-curve/README.md

 ### Linear Interpolation

-This model implements linear interpolation by default for estimating energy consumption using the TDP of a chip.
+This plugin implements linear interpolation by default for estimating energy consumption using the TDP of a chip.

 The power curve provided for `IDLE`, `10%`, `50%`, `100%` in the Teads Curve are used by default.